Nidaoke/Encrypted-Messaging-Service-CEN3031/README.md

 Our team is composed of four members.
 [Jonathan Cunningham](https://github.com/Nidaoke) and [Marcus Lugrand](https://github.com/marcuslugrand) will be working on the back-end, while [Henry Rivero-Vera](https://github.com/henryriverovera) and [Karen Liu](https://github.com/KareO2) will be working on the front-end.
 For the purpose of the course, our group on Canvas is Group 6.

 # Set-up
-Required installments: Angular 13 for front, Go for back May also need to install CLI if not done so to run Angular.
+Required installments: Angular 13 for front, Go for back.
+May also need to install CLI if not done so to run Angular.

 ## Step 1